-If you find for the plaintiff, (name of injured spouse), then you may award damages to (his) (her) spouse for any loss of consortium resulting from the injury to (name of injured spouse).
+If you find for the plaintiff, (name of injured spouse), then you may award damages to (insert applicable pronoun) spouse for any loss of consortium resulting from the injury to (name of injured spouse).

-Plaintiff, (name of non-injured spouse), has the burden of proving, by a preponderance of the evidence, the nature and extent of (his) (her) damages.
-If you find in favor of the plaintiff, (name of non-injured spouse), you must determine the total amount of (his) (her) damages, if any, that were caused by the (insert appropriate description, e.g., "negligence") of the defendant(s), (name[s]), (and) (,) (the [insert appropriate description, e.g., "negligence"], if any, of the plaintiffs, [names]) (,) (and) (the [insert appropriate description, e.g., "negligence"], if any, of any designated nonparties).
+Plaintiff, (name of non-injured spouse), has the burden of proving, by a preponderance of the evidence, the nature and extent of (insert applicable pronoun) damages.
+If you find in favor of the plaintiff, (name of non-injured spouse), you must determine the total amount of (insert applicable pronoun) damages, if any, that were caused by the (insert appropriate description, e.g., "negligence") of the defendant(s), (name[s]), (and) (,) (the [insert appropriate description, e.g., "negligence"], if any, of the plaintiffs, [names]) (,) (and) (the [insert appropriate description, e.g., "negligence"], if any, of any designated nonparties).